kiprenko/openai-playground/README.md

 # openai-playground

 This repository is designed for hands-on experimentation with OpenAI API using cURL.
-Here, you'll find simple examples and test cases for different models and endpoints like GPT-3.5, GPT-4, and DALL·E.
+Here, you'll find simple examples and test cases for different models and endpoints.

 ## How to Get Started: